 8. Confirm the file was written.
 Show the user the file path and contents.
 Then stop.

 6. Confirm the skill was installed and the template was written.
 Show me both file paths.
-Tell me to type `/morning` to test it.
+Tell me: "To test it, exit this Claude Code session and start a fresh one in the same vault folder, then type `/morning`.
+New skills only show up after a Claude Code reload."
 Then stop.

 This is the step that gives you the hour back.
 The morning routine does three things you'd otherwise do yourself, badly, in twenty-minute chunks across the early morning.